 Release channels

 api_version pins your app to a Compose runtime version.
-You can use one of two release channels, or pin to a specific version:
+You can use one of the release channels, or pin to a specific version:

 "0.3.0") — pin to an exact runtime version.
 Useful when you want full control over when your app picks up runtime changes.
+Do not include avprefix.
 See the changelog for available versions.

 Basic example